Burak-Ibrahim-Unal/KocUniversityReactNetCoreTest/Readme.md

 * [Notes](#notes)

 ## General Info
-This project is made with Net Core and Angular.
+This project is made with Net Core and React.

 ## Main Technologies
 Project is created with: (Net Core 6 CQRS Architecture- React 17 Redux Hook)